 - Address as to where the documents should be mailed; and

-- For documents considered minor, indicate the name of the individual requesting for the document(s).
+- For documents considered minor, indicate the name of the individual requesting the document(s).

 Step 3: You can avail the apostille in the following branches: